Landfill leachate: Liners

-Leachate drainage system
+Drainage system

 The leachate drainage system is responsible for the collection and transport of the leachate collected inside the liner.
 The pipe dimensions, type, and layout must all be planned with the weight and pressure of waste, and transport vehicles in mind.
 The pipes are located on the floor of the cell.
 Above the network lies an enormous amount of weight and pressure.
 To support this, the pipes can either be flexible or rigid, but the joints to connect the pipes yield better results if the connections are flexible.
 An alternative to placing the collection system underneath the waste is to position the conduits in trenches or above grade.

 The collection pipe network of a leachate collection system drains, collects, and transports leachate through the drainage layer to a collection sump where it is removed for treatment or disposal.
 The pipes also serve as drains within the drainage layer to minimize the mounding of leachate in the layer.
 These pipes are designed with cuts that are inclined to 120 degrees, preventing entry of solid particles.

 Filters

 The filter layer is used above the drainage layer in leachate collection.
-There are two types of filters typically used in engineering practices: granular and geotextile.
+Two types of filters are typically used in engineering practices: granular and geotextile.
 Granular filters consist of one or more soil layers or multiple layers having a coarser gradation in the direction of the seepage than the soil to be protected.